Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Experiments

-For semantic segmentation, we build CBT decoders by stacking CBSA layers without feed-forward modules on top of ViT encoders, following the design of \cite{Wen:NIPS24-DEPICT}.
-We evaluate them on the ADE20K dataset~\cite{Zhou:IJCV2019-ADE20K}, with results shown in the left panel of~\figref{fig:segmentation}.
-Our CBT decoder consistently surpasses both white-box (DEPICT) and black-box (Segmenter) counterparts that rely on softmax attention.
-In particular, the best-performing CBT decoder improves upon Segmenter by $1.5\%$ mIoU while using only $20\%$ of the FLOPs and $0.06\%$ of the pairwise similarities in the decoder.
+For semantic segmentation, following the design of DEPICT~\cite{Wen:NIPS24-DEPICT}, we build CBT decoders by stacking CBSA layers without the feed-forward modules on the top of ViT encoders.
+We evaluate the performance of them on the ADE20K dataset~\cite{Zhou:IJCV2019-ADE20K} and show the results in the left panel of~\figref{fig:segmentation}.
+Clearly, our CBT decoder consistently surpasses both white-box (DEPICT) and black-box (Segmenter) counterparts that rely on softmax attention.
+In particular, the best-performing CBT decoder improves upon Segmenter by $1.5\%$ mIoU while using merely $20\%$ of the FLOPs and $0.06\%$ of the pairwise similarities in the decoder. }